Tennessee Valley Authority: Early 1990s to late 2010s

 As the electric-utility industry moved toward restructuring and deregulation, TVA began preparing for competition.
 It cut operating costs by nearly $800 million a year, reduced its workforce by more than half, increased the generating capacity of its plants, and developed a plan to meet the energy needs of the Tennessee Valley through 2020.

-In 1992 work resumed on Watts Bar Unit 1, and the reactor began operation in May 1996.
-This was the last commercial nuclear reactor in the United States to begin operation in the 20th century.
-In 2002, TVA began work to restart Browns Ferry Unit 1, the last of TVA's reactors that had been mothballed in 1985.
+In 1992, work resumed on Watts Bar Unit 1, and the reactor began operation in May 1996.
+This was the last commercial nuclear reactor in the United States completed in the 20th century.
+In 2002, TVA began work to restart Browns Ferry Unit 1, the last of TVA's reactors mothballed in 1985.
 This unit returned to service in 2007.
 In 2004, TVA implemented recommendations from the Reservoir Operations Study (ROS) on how it operates the Tennessee River system.
-The following year, the company announced its intention to construct an Advanced Pressurized Water Reactor at its Bellefonte site in Alabama, filing the necessary applications in November 2007.
+In 2005, the company announced its intention to construct an Advanced Pressurized Water Reactor at its Bellefonte site in Alabama, filing the necessary applications in November 2007.
 This proposal was gradually trimmed over the following years, and essentially voided by 2016.
 In October 2007, construction resumed on Watts Bar Unit 2. which began commercial operation in October 2016.
 Watts Bar Unit 2 was the first new nuclear reactor to enter service in the United States in the 21st century.